 Overall health benefits of dark chocolate

-The processes that go into making your average chocolate bar, means that the cacao loses a lot of its natural health benefits.
+The production processes that go into making your average chocolate bar, means that the cacao loses a lot of its natural health benefits.
 This is on account of the chemicals added during processing, the extreme heat in roasting the cacao, not to mention the introduction of vast quantities of sugar.

-However, raw, unprocessed cacao is packed with essential vitamins and minerals, such as magnesium, as well as antioxidants, such as flavonoids.
+However, raw, unprocessed chocolate or cacao is packed with essential vitamins and minerals, such as magnesium, as well as antioxidants, such as flavonoids.
 Studies have found that these can help keep the heart healthy and improve circulation as well as reducing blood pressure.

 We also know that the serotonin content in chocolate can be a mood enhancer, while theobromine, an alkaloid found in cacao, may act to stimulate the central nervous system thereby providing the body with a boost of energy.

 Pretty much a summary of general information readily available, you’re probably thinking.
 Well hold onto your stomachs and it’s certainly not to experience a sinking feeling, either.
 Quite the contrary, in fact.
 This one concerns the link between dark chocolate and the bacteria in your stomach.